petetnt/corrupt-brackets-history/README.md

 3. Open Developer Tools (F12)
 4. Select `File -> Try to Corrupt (Ctrl+Alt+C)` or hit `Ctrl+Alt+C` to start the script
   - The script writes and then saves to the current document 50 times in a row
-  - Before and after saving the script checks the length of Codemirros History.done array.
+  - Before and after saving the script checks the length of CodeMirror's History.done array.
 You will see one of the following messages:

-    - When the script finishes, you should see "Failed to corrupt Brackets history.
-Wrote to the file 50 times"
+When the script finishes, you should see `Failed to corrupt Brackets history.
+Wrote to the file 50 times`.

-    - However, if the saving corrupted the history, you will see a warning saying that "Brackets history most likely corrupted, see Developer Tools -> Profiles for profile.
-It took %XXX tries% saves to corrupt the history.
-History object looks like this: %history%".
-Go to `Developer Tools -> Profile -> Brackets history corruption profile` and search for "_tryToCorrupt".
-Select the second to last one and start debugging.
+However, if the history got corrupted during the process, you will see a warning saying that "Brackets history most likely corrupted, see Developer Tools -> Profiles for profile.
+It took `amount of` saves to corrupt the history.
+History object looks like this: `[Object history]`".

+Go to `Developer Tools -> Profile -> Brackets history corruption profile` and search for `_tryToCorrupt`.
+Select the the last one and start debugging.

 ## Warning